jmillanacosta/RDFCraft/docs/guide/mapping-interface.md

 # Mapping Interface

-Now that you have created a workspace, imported the ontologies you need, and added prefixes you will use, and created a mapping, you can start mapping your data.
+Now that you have created a workspace, imported the ontologies you need, added prefixes you will use, and created a mapping, you can start mapping your data.
 Simply click on the **Open** button on the mapping you want to work on.

 ![Empty Mapping](imgs/empty-mapping.png)

-You will see a screen like the one above.
+You will see the above screen.
 This is the mapping interface.

 - The red box is the **Tabs** section.
 You can switch between different tabs using this section.
-The tabs are:
+From top to bottom, the tabs are:

-  - **Entity Properties**: This tab shows the properties of selected entity.
-Via this tab, you can add classes, properties to entity.
+  - **Entity Properties**: Shows the properties of selected entity.
+You can add classes, properties to entity.
     Change its label and define its URI Pattern.
-  - **AI**: This tab shows the AI recommendations for the mapping.
+  - **AI**: Shows the AI recommendations for the mapping.
 You can accept or reject the recommendations.
-(Work in progress)
+(WIP)
-  - **Search**: This tab allows you to search the entities in you mapping.
+  - **Search**: Allows you to search the entities in you mapping.
-  - **Problems**: This tab shows the problems in your mapping.
+  - **Problems**: Shows the problems in your mapping.
 You can click on the problem to see the details.
-  - **References**: This tab shows the references (column names/keys) in your source file.
+  - **References**: Shows the references (column names/keys) in your source file.

 - The green box is Side Panel.
 This panel is collapsible and its width can be adjusted.
-It shows the tab selected in the red box.
+It projects the selected tab from the red box.

-- In the middle where it says **Mapping Canvas**, is where you will do the actual mapping.
+- In the middle where it says **Mapping Canvas**, is where you will do your actual mapping.
 You can **Right Click** on the canvas to add a new node, literal or URI Reference.

 - The blue box is the **Mapping Toolbar**.
-This toolbar contains the buttons:
+From top to bottom, the buttons are:

   - **Zoom In**
   - **Zoom Out**
-  - **Fit to Screen**: It fits the mapping canvas to the screen.
+  - **Fit to Screen**: Adjusts mapping canvas to the screen dimensions.
   - **Lock/Unlock**: It disables/enables the ability drag and drop entities on the canvas.
   - **Delete**: It deletes the selected entity.